jlimadev/aws-certification-cloud-practitioner-notes/notes/cloud-integration/README.md

 - By default it keeps the message from 4 to 14 days and there is no limit of messages into the queue.
 - Messages are delete after read by consumers
 - Consumers share the work to to read messages & scale horizontally.

+In AWS we have two types of Queues:

+- Standard: At-least one delivery, no ordering
+- FIFO: First In First Out delivery and Exactly-Once processing

 ## Simple Notification Service